 On Nov.
 20, 2012, Justice Minister Ross Landry announced the Transgendered Persons Protection Act.
 This Act makes it clear that Nova Scotians cannot be denied a job, a place to live or service at a business because they are transgender.
 Nova Scotia is the fourth jurisdiction in Canada to include a specific reference to gender identity in its human rights legislation.

 In November of 2010, the Department of Justice announced construction plans for a new 100-cell correctional facility in Priestville, Pictou Co.
-The facility, with two beds per cell, will be built near Priestville, next to Highway 104, east of Thorburn highway Exit 26.
-The site will provide quick and easy access to medical, police, fire and other services.
-Replacing the aging Antigonish and Cumberland facilities, the new facility will service the courthouses in Truro, Amherst, New Glasgow, Pictou, Antigonish, and, to some extent, Port Hawkesbury.
+The facility, with two beds per cell, is located near Priestville, next to Highway 104, east of Thorburn highway Exit 26.
+The site provides quick and easy access to medical, police, fire and other services.
+Replacing the aging Antigonish and Cumberland facilities, the new facility services the courthouses in Truro, Amherst, New Glasgow, Pictou, Antigonish, and, to some extent, Port Hawkesbury.

 Northeast Nova Scotia Correctional Facility Community Liaison Committee Representatives